 Shoulder arthritis is caused by wear and tear of the cartilage in the shoulder joint, causing severe pain and limiting your ability to perform everyday tasks that require an overhead motion, such as bathing, dressing or combing your hair.
-The orthopaedic experts at Main Line Health have the training and experience to quickly diagnose your shoulder arthritis and get you on the path to recovery.
+Main Line Health offers orthopaedic experts with training and experience to quickly diagnose your shoulder arthritis and get you on the path to recovery.

 Arthritis is an umbrella term for wear and tear of the soft tissue surrounding a joint.
 The most common type is osteoarthritis, which can occur from the normal deterioration of cartilage with aging or overuse.
 Arthritis can also be caused by damage from an injury to the shoulder.

 The symptoms you experience depend on your age, health and the severity of your arthritis, and may include:

 - Stiffness, swelling or decreased range of motion

 - Occasional night pain (after sleeping on the arm) or pain with daily activities

 - Catching, locking, popping or grinding sound when you use the tendon